Sanmen Bay Affair: First Sino-Italian interactions (1860–1878)

 Old City, Shanghai, had various nationalities within it, including the Italians.
 However, Italian political presence in China only dated back to the 1860s.
 The very first Italian nation to establish a consulate in China was the Kingdom of Sardinia-Piedmont, doing so in 1860.
 From then on, the successor state of Sardinia-Piedmont, the Kingdom of Italy, continued to detain diplomatic relations with the Qing Dynasty for the following decades.

 Despite the presence of relations between the two nations, many Italian businesses were not content and wanted economic ties between Italy and China to strengthen to increase profit.
 That is why, inspired by the Sino-Danish treaty of 1863, Italy signed the Sino-Italian Treaty of 1866.

 Despite the ratification of the treaty however, the Kingdom of Italy, did not gain the desired effect.
 Due to the weakness of Italy on an international scale the prospects of trade and influence that the Italians had envisioned in 1866 had not been achieved.
 It is worth noting however, that up until 1898 Italy had made no other direct moves as to impose its influence in China.
-This was due to a lack of geographic knowledge in the area, troubling Italian burocracy and a lack of sinologists when compared to other European powers.
+This was due to a lack of geographic knowledge in the area, troubling Italian bureaucracy and a lack of sinologists when compared to other European powers.